rautalanka/anssi-demo/readme.md

-Install npm if you have it
+Install npm if you dont have it

 Run a server to test the pages